Renaud-D-Harreville/nextcloud-docker/src/example/README.md

 ## Docker Network part

 Because we have to communicate with the reverse proxy launched previously (on the main README.md part), we have to connect our docker container to the same reverse-proxy container through a docker network.
-So just add this at the end of your docker
+So just add this at the end of your docker service part (as seen on the example !) :

     networks:
       - reverse-proxy

+## Network definition

+And to finish, we must explain that our network is an external one, and explicitly name it.
+This is done within the network part of the docker-compose file specification :